 7 major trends that will rule DevOps in 2020

-Since the term DevOps came on the horizon in 2009, we have constantly seen the progress and advancements on the technology as well as the business side of it.
-IDC expects the DevOps market to touch $8 billion by 2022 whereas another report by Grand View Research expects the numbers to hit $12.85 billion by 2025.
+Since the term DevOps came on the horizon in 2009, we have constantly seen progress and advancements in technology as well as the business side of it.
+IDC expects the DevOps market to touch $8 billion by 2022, whereas another report by Grand View Research expects the numbers to hit $12.85 billion by 2025.
 Although the numbers vary from report to report, the only constant is the growth factor which is always going up.
-2019 was no exception to this particular trend and I do not expect 2020 to be any different.
+2019 was no exception to this particular trend, and I do not expect 2020 to be any different.
 So, what are the major trends that will rule DevOps in 2020?
-Here are 7 trends that I think you should keep an eye on to make the process of shipping software faster, cheaper, more secured and with a better quality –
+Here are 7 trends that I think you should keep an eye on to make the process of shipping software faster, cheaper, more secure, and with better quality -

 Security - more important than ever

 According to Security Magazine, only 12 security breaches in 2019 leaked information of more than 11 billion records.
 IP protection and security are important enterprise-wide issues.
 2020 could be the year organization, irrespective of size, scale, and budget, will start paying more attention to security-related issues.
 The shift from DevOps to DevSecOps will result in great collaboration of security teams with Dev and Ops teams.
 It will integrate security into the development process, decrease vulnerabilities and improve the business reputation.
 Combining DevOps with security will make the faster development processes - secured.
 But how do we get there?
 Here's how a strategic approach to make security a crucial aspect of your DevOps culture:

 - From the beginning, have security checkpoints at each stage of the software development life cycle.

 - Make security a part of the job of developers as well as their performance review.